syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grid-Events.md

 ## GridTapped event

-The event will be triggered whenever you tap the `SfDataGrid` with [GridTappedEventsArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridTappedEventsArgs.html) that contains the following properties.
+The event will be triggered whenever you tap the SfDataGrid with [GridTappedEventsArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridTappedEventsArgs.html) that contains the following properties.

 * [RowIndex](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridTappedEventsArgs~RowColumnIndex.html) - Gets the row index of the row on which you tapped
 * [ColumnIndex](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridTappedEventsArgs~RowColumnIndex.html) - Gets the column index of the column on which you tapped
 * [RowData](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridTappedEventsArgs~RowData.html) - Gets the row data of the row on which you tapped

-The following code illustrates how to hook the `GridTapped` event and get the row and column details based on where you tapped on `SfDataGrid`.
+The following code illustrates how to hook the `GridTapped` event and get the row and column details based on where you tapped on SfDataGrid.

 {% tabs %}
 {% highlight xaml %}